miklevin/MikeLev.in/_posts/2025-08-06-local-ai-war-google-vs-openai.md

 Okay, so LM Studio pulled ahead in a lot of ways because people just wanted to get ChatGPT on their home machines — a very different value proposition to having *general-purpose LLM* on your local machine for *other purposes* than just a ChatGPT knock-off.
-But most people lack imagination and are not developers, so they don't see this.
+But most people are not developers, so they don't see this and won't value this until things utilize it.

 And so LM Studio made a lot of inroads among the well hardware-endowed ChatGPT Genie-in-a-bottle seekers — your own private ChatGPT you can do with as you like.
 Can you see the appeal?

 ## The Tipping Point: OpenAI Enters the Local Arena